oceanprotocol/pdr-backend/READMEs/barge.md

 Barge is a Docker container to run a local Ganache network having Predictoor contracts and (optionally) local bots.
 This README describes how to install Barge, and provides reference on running it with various agents.

+⚠️ If you're on MacOS or Windows, we recommend using a remotely-run Barge.
+See [vps flow](vps.md).

 ## Contents

 Main: